 The job slaves are essentially the same as in a non-CDB, except that when a slave executes a job, it switches to the PDB that the job belongs to and then executes it.
 The rest of the code is essentially unchanged.

-You can create a PDB using
+You can create a job using

-DBMS_JOB and it will work.
+DBMS_JOB within a PDB, and it will work as before.
 However,

 DBMS_JOB has been desupported and using it is not recommended.